Nikorasu/PyNBoids/README.md

 as well as whether they avoid the screen edges or wrap to the other side, change the background color, or turn the boids into fish! ;)

+##### Update (5/20/21):
+New `pynboids_sp.py` version, implements a spatial partitioning grid to improve efficiency of boids detecting other boids.
+Most efficient version so far!
+For me, 420 boids at 60fps, 1000 at ~20fps.
+(Also, 100 commits!)

 ##### Update (5/16/21):
-New `pynboids2.py` version, is an update to the original pynboids, with numpy array methods implemented from pixelboids.py to improve efficiency.
-Should be able to handle almost twice as many boids as the original version.
+Added `pynboids2.py` version, an update to the original pynboids, with numpy array methods from pixelboids.py to improve efficiency.
+2x more boids then b4.
-On my PC, I could spawn 300 boids and still maintain 30fps, even 400+ was ok.

 ##### Update (5/14/21):
-`pixelboids.py` version, draws boids as pixels in a surfarray, that fades as they move.
+Added `pixelboids.py` version, draws boids as pixels in surfarray that fades as they move.
 Distance sorting & for-loop math replaced with numpy array math.
 Uses a fading surfArray to create tails, pixelation makes them look animated.

 For more information, and future updates,